-From time to time, the Company may co-invest with other investment vehicles managed by the Company's Manager or its affiliates, including the Manager, and their portfolio companies, including by means of splitting loans, participating in loans or other means of syndicating loans.
+From time to time, the Company may co-invest with other investment vehicles managed by the Manager or its affiliates, including the Manager, and their portfolio companies, including by means of splitting loans, participating in loans or other means of syndicating loans.
 The Company is not obligated to provide, nor has it provided, any financial support to the other managed investment vehicles.
 As such, the Company's risk is limited to the carrying value of its investment in any such loan.
-As of December 31, 2022, there were four co-invested loans held by the Company and affiliates of the Company.
+Additionally, our Manager or its affiliates, including AFC Agent LLC ("AFC Agent"), may from time to time serve as administrative agent to the lenders under our co-investments.
+As of December 31, 2023, there were four co-invested loans held by the Company and affiliates of the Company.

-In July 2021, the senior secured loan facility with Private Company I consisting of an aggregate of \$15.5 million in loan commitments was syndicated by the Company's Manager between the Company and A BDC Warehouse, LLC ("ABW"), an entity wholly-owned by the Company's Chief Executive Officer and Chairman of the Board and President.
-ABW's commitment in the loan facility was ultimately transferred to AFC Institutional Fund LLC ("AFCIF"), an entity beneficially owned in part, by the Company's Chief Executive Officer and Chairman of the Board, its President and its Director and Head of Real Estate, with each such owner also maintains a beneficial ownership of the Company's Manager.
-AFCIF holds approximately one-third of the loan's aggregate principal amount as of December 31, 2022.
-On April 1, 2022, our investment in the senior secured loan to Private Company I was transferred to TRS1.
+In July 2021, the senior secured loan facility with Private Company I, consisting of an aggregate of \$15.5 million in loan commitments, was syndicated by the Manager between the Company and A BDC Warehouse, LLC ("ABW"), an entity wholly-owned by the Company's Chief Executive Officer and Chairman of the Board and President.
+ABW's commitment in the loan facility was ultimately transferred to AFC Institutional Fund LLC ("AFCIF"), an entity beneficially owned in part, by the Company's (i) Chief Executive Officer and Chairman of the Board, (ii) President and (iii) former Head of Real Estate and a former Director, while each such owner also maintained a beneficial ownership of the Manager at the time of the investment.
+AFCIF holds approximately one-third of the loan's aggregate principal amount as of December 31, 2023.
+On April 1, 2022, the Company's investment in the senior secured loan to Private Company I was transferred to TRS1.
+In May 2023, Private Company I failed to pay its full principal and interest payments due May 1, 2023.
+The agent on the credit facility, AFC Agent, promptly delivered a notice of an event of default based on this payment default and certain other defaults under the credit agreement, accelerated all obligations due thereunder and subsequently initiated a foreclosing procedure in the State of Maryland.
+In June 2023, the Company sold two-thirds of the Private Company I credit facility at par plus accrued interest to a multi-state cannabis operator and the Company has a put right on the remaining one-third immediately prior to the transfer of one of the borrower's cannabis licenses.
+As of December 31, 2023, the Company's outstanding principal balance was approximately \$3.8 million, which is fully funded.